JordanMicahBennett/live_ai_object-detection-on-tiny-jetson-neural-nano-computer/README.md

 1. I bought and shipped through [budgetpcja](https://www.facebook.com/budgetpcja/), [jetson-nano-kit](https://www.amazon.com/Jetson-Nano-Developer-Kit-Package/dp/B07RQRMXQ6), 253 usd.
 (Took a week to arrive here to Jamaica)

-2. For the purpose of running nano sdk/OS on nano, using an i7 Desktop (that I also bought and shipped through [budgetpcja](https://www.facebook.com/budgetpcja/)), I flashed a 64 gig sd card that comes with kit above, according to nvidia's guide](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit) Took about half an hour or less.
+2. For the purpose of running nano sdk/OS on nano, using an i7 Desktop (that I also bought and shipped through [budgetpcja](https://www.facebook.com/budgetpcja/), I flashed a 64 gig sd card that comes with kit above, according to [a relevant nvidia guide](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit) Took about half an hour or less.

 3. Finally, booted small jetson nano neural computer, before which I had assembled kit, plus used usb keyboard, wifi adaptor, usb mouse.
 (Took maybe ~30 minutes to get booted result, where I could login to the nano)